meltstrap/Caustica/README.md

 ## Thanks to

-EnergeticBark for the Cedar source code
+- EnergeticBark for the Cedar source code

-The Uiiverse team for all your help
+- The Uiiverse team for all your help

-And you for checking this out!
+- You for checking this out!